Governance of Student Organisations

-Membership of the Union is free although, as it is a CLG, there is the potential to incur a £1 liability per member should Durham Students' Union ever cease to exist.
+Membership of the Union is free although, as it is a CLG, there is the potential to incur a £1 liability per Company member (trustee) should Durham Students' Union ever cease to exist.

 All students are automatically a member of Durham Students' Union unless they choose to opt out of Union membership.
 Opting out is a right which all students have under the 1994 Education Act.
 Information about the implications of opting out and the process to follow is available on the Durham Students' Union website.